Panoramagebäude

 Lange währte der Holzbau allerdings nicht.
 Ein glücklicher Zufall wollte es, dass das Gemälde auf großer Reise in London bei der Imperial Austrian Exhibition war, als das Gebäude zehn Jahre später abbrannte.
 Die Innsbrucker Nachrichten notierten dazu am 6.
 Februar 1906:

-Heute nachts um 2 ¼ kam in dem in letzter Zeit unbewohnten Gebäude des Panoramas der Schlacht am Berg Isel 1809 auf bisher unbekannte Weise ein Feuer zum Ausbruch, welches bei der leichten Bauart des Gebäudes rasch um sich griff, sodass es schon gegen 3 Uhr in sich zusammenstürzte und nur noch das Gerippe der Seitenwände Zeugnis gibt, wo einst das vielbesuchte tirolische Gemälde von Diemer, Egger und Burger seine Anziehungskraft ausübte.
+„Heute nachts um 2 ¼ kam in dem in letzter Zeit unbewohnten Gebäude des Panoramas der Schlacht am Berg Isel 1809 auf bisher unbekannte Weise ein Feuer zum Ausbruch, welches bei der leichten Bauart des Gebäudes rasch um sich griff, sodass es schon gegen 3 Uhr in sich zusammenstürzte und nur noch das Gerippe der Seitenwände Zeugnis gibt, wo einst das vielbesuchte tirolische Gemälde von Diemer, Egger und Burger seine Anziehungskraft ausübte.“

 „… das Riesenrundgemälde des akademischen Malers Michael Zeno Diemer an der Station der Hungerburgbahn; 96 Meter breit und 12 ½ Meter hoch.
-Zählt zu den bedeutendsten Sehenswürdigkeiten Innsbrucks.
+Zählt zu den bedeutendsten Sehenswürdigkeiten Innsbrucks.“

 1917 ging das Riesenrundgemälde erneut auf Wanderschaft, diesmal nach Wien.
 Der Kampf der Tiroler gegen die französische Übermacht war mittlerweile zum nationalen Symbol geworden und sollte die Kriegspropaganda unterstützen.
 Während in ganz Europa das industrialisierte Massensterben an den Fronten vor sich ging, zeigte das Gemälde Ziemers eine idyllische Version des patriotischen Krieges.
 Der Schriftsteller Alfred Polgar notierte dazu:

-Dort ist’s still und kühl.
+„Dort ist’s still und kühl.
 Die Gewehre und Kanonen schießen, aber sie knallen nicht.
 Die Getroffenen fahren mit der Hand ans Herz, aber es tut ihnen – dieses tröstliche Bewußtsein haben wir – nicht weh.
-Feindliche Soldatenhaufen stürmen wild den Berg hinauf, aber sie kommen nicht vom Fleck.
+Feindliche Soldatenhaufen stürmen wild den Berg hinauf, aber sie kommen nicht vom Fleck.“

 Andreas Hofer and the Tyrolean uprising of 1809

-The Napoleonic Wars gave the province of Tyrol a national epic and a hero whose splendour still shines today.
-The reason for this was once again a conflict with its northern neighbour and its allies after 1703.
-During the Napoleonic Wars, the Kingdom of Bavaria was, as it had been during the War of the Spanish Succession allied with France and was able to conquer Tyrol between 1796 and 1805.
-Innsbruck was no longer the provincial capital of Tyrol, but only one of many district capitals of the administrative unit Innkreis.
+The Napoleonic Wars gave the province of Tyrol a national epic and, in Andreas Hofer, a hero whose splendour still shines today.
+The reason for this was once again a conflict with its northern neighbour and its allies.
+During the Napoleonic Wars, the Kingdom of Bavaria was, as it had been during the War of the Spanish Successionallied with France and was able to conquer Tyrol between 1796 and 1805.
+The Habsburg Empire had to hand over Tyrol after several defeats.
+Innsbruck was no longer the capital of a crown land, but only one of many district capitals of the administrative unit Innkreis.

-The spark that set off the powder keg was the conscription of young men for service in the Bavarian-Napoleonic army, although Tyroleans had been in the army since the LandlibellThe law of Emperor Maximilian stipulated that soldiers could only be called up for the defence of their own borders.
+This did not sit well with a large part of the Tyrolean population.
+There was great dissatisfaction among large sections of the Tyrolean population.
+The spark that set off the powder keg was the conscription of young men for service in the Bavarian-Napoleonic army, although Tyroleans had not been conscripted since the LandlibellThe law of Emperor Maximilian stipulated that soldiers could only be called up for the defence of their own borders.
 On 10 April, there was a riot during a conscription in Axams near Innsbruck, which ultimately led to an uprising.

 For God, Emperor and Fatherland Tyrolean defence units came together to drive the small army and the Bavarian administrative officials out of Innsbruck.
 The riflemen were led by Andreas Hofer (1767 - 1810), an innkeeper, wine and horse trader from the South Tyrolean Passeier Valley near Meran.
 He was supported not only by other Tyroleans such as Father Haspinger, Peter Mayr and Josef Speckbacher, but also by the Habsburg Archduke Johann in the background.

 One month later, the Bavarians and French had regained control of Innsbruck.
 What followed was what was known as the Tyrolean survey under Andreas Hofer, who had meanwhile assumed supreme command of the Tyrolean defence forces, was to go down in the history books.
 The Tyrolean insurgents were able to carry victory from the battlefield a total of three times.
 The 3rd battle in August 1809 on Mount Isel is particularly well known.
-"Innsbruck sees and hears what it has never heard or seen before: a battle of 40,000 combatants...
+"Innsbruck sees and hears what it has never heard or seen before: a battle of 40,000 combatants...“

-For a short time, Andreas Hofer was Tyrol's commander-in-chief in the absence of regular facts, also for civil matters.
-Innsbruck had to bear the costs of board and lodging for this peasant regiment.
+For a short time, Andreas Hofer was commander-in-chief of Tyrol in the absence of regular facts, also for civil matters.
+The costs of board and lodging for this peasant regiment had to be borne by the city of Innsbruck.
 The city's liberal and wealthy circles in particular were not happy with the new city rulers.
 The decrees issued by him as provincial commander were more reminiscent of a theocracy than a 19th century body of laws.
 Women were only allowed to go out on the streets wearing a chaste veil, dance events were banned and revealing monuments such as the one on the Leopoldsbrunnen nymphs on display were banned from public spaces.
 Educational agendas were to return to the clergy.
 Liberals and intellectuals were arrested, but the Praying the rosary to the bid.

 In the end, the fourth and final battle on Mount Isel in autumn 1809 resulted in a heavy defeat against the French superiority.
 The government in Vienna had used the Tyrolean rebels primarily as a tactical bruiser in the war against Napoleon.
 The Emperor had already had to officially cede the province of Tyrol in the peace treaty of Schönbrunn.
 Innsbruck was again under Bavarian administration between 1810 and 1814.
 By this time, Hofer himself was already a man marked by the effects of alcohol.
 He was captured and executed in Mantua on 20 January 1810.